-Domestic violence is a serious problem in homes across the nation.
+Domestic violence such as 273.5 pc is a serious problem in homes across the nation.
 Largely under-reported, its criminal roots run deep, and can have far-reaching effects on victims and friends and family of victims.
 Several different types of domestic violence exist, including physical, verbal, mental and emotional, and sexual abuse.
 Each are very serious, and often accompany one another other.
 Read on to learn more about domestic violence and find resources to help with surviving it.

 Domestic violence is defined as abuse that occurs within a home.
 The abuser and the victim can live together, be involved a romantic relationship, or be related by blood or marriage.
 Victims can also be children.
 This type of abuse can encompass a wide range of harmful behavior, but usually shares the commonalities of harmful behavior or threats of it being inflicted onto another person.
 At its root, domestic violence is about control, and the desperate actions that are taken to maintain it.
 Contrary to what many may think, domestic abuse encompasses more than physical assault, and spans across a spectrum of misconduct.
 Verbal, mental, emotional, and sexual abuse can be just as dangerous as physical attacks, and should be recognized as such when they occur, both to cease the activity as soon as possible and to deter the violence from escalating to the physical.